The Chinese Medicine perspective on symptoms of an imbalanced thyroid

 In my over 30 years of clinical practice, I have realised that many symptoms of thyroid issues can be helped by identifying and treating certain internal organ disorders.

-According to traditional Chinese medicine, we don’t just treat your thyroid gland but the body as a whole.
-Therefore, to rebalance your thyroid function, it is very important to find out which internal organs are disordered according to your symptoms.
+According to traditional Chinese medicine, we don’t just target your thyroid gland but the body as a whole.
+Therefore, to rebalance your thyroid organ, it is very important to find out which internal organs are disordered according to your symptoms.

 What is the connection between the thyroid and internal organs?